By J. Varani / December 2, 2017

-U. S. Republicans gloat that the Trump White House is paying some $5 million less in salaries than the Obama White House did, largely due to the fact that Melania Trump employs only five staffers compared to Michelle Obama, who kept 24 staff members busy.
-However it’s no surprise to anyone that the first lady’s staff ...Read more.
+U. S. Republicans are crowing that the Trump White House is paying some $5 million less in salaries than the Obama White House did, largely due to the fact that Melania Trump employs only five staffers compared to Michelle Obama, who kept 24 staff members busy.
+However it’s no surprise to anyone that the first lady’s ...Read more.

 Old Fashioned “Feminist” Advice Young Women Can Do Without

 Last week I had the unfortunate accident of clicking into a dubiously titled article (“What Young Women Really Need to Know”) that might have reeked of clickbait had it not carried the semi-legit byline of Caitlin MoranRead more.

 The Las Vegas Shooting is Not the Most Compelling Argument for Strict Gun Regulation

 The recent gun rampage in Las Vegas by a ‘sick and demented’ man typically brought up the polarizing issue of gun control in the United States.
 If only we had stricter laws then this wouldn’t happen, goes the common logic.
 The problem with that logic is that it is unfounded.
 The unfortunate fact ...Read more.

 “Charity begins at home and justice begins next door,” Charles Dickens wrote in his 1843 novel, Martin Chuzzlewit.
 On Tuesday, Trump began to wind down the DACA program (which stands for “Deferred Action for Childhood Arrivals”), expecting Congress to step in with a legal solution by March for the 800,000+ Americans that it protects.
 The ...Read more.